-Restrictions to increase leverage
+Restrictions on increasing leverage

-As provided by the debt documents, ENA MAster could issue additional debt only if immediately after giving effect to the incurrence of such indebtedness, no default or event of default has occurred and will be continuing or will result from such Incurrence; and the issuer obtains a ratings affirmation in connection with such incurrence.
+As provided by the debt documents, ENA Master could issue additional debt only if immediately after giving effect to the incurrence of such debt, no default or event of default has occurred and will be continuing or will result from such incurrence; and the issuer obtains a rating affirmation in connection with such incurrence.
 These terms relatively safeguard the enterprise from any opportunistic corporate activity that may subject the bondholders to higher risk.